-This request will have to be done before your mobility program, through the French Embassy in your home country (nothing can be done once you are in France).
+This request will have to be done before your international mobility, through the French Embassy in your home country (nothing can be done once you are in France).

-You will need to ask a long-stay Visa valid as a residence permit for students : VLS-TS "étudiant ".
+You will need to ask a long-stay Visa valid as a residence permit for students: VLS-TS "étudiant " (further details through the web link below).

-This Visa will enable you to stay and study in France from 4 months to 1 year in France.
+This Visa will enable you to live and study in France from 4 months to 1 year in France.
 It also entitles the holder to:

-- travel freely in all the countries of the Schengen Area; - work 964 hours per year, i.e. 20 hours per week, to supplement their financial resources; - use the VISALE, the free security deposit service for students: - receive a rental subsidy from the CAF -Caisse d'Allocations Familiales, the family allowance fund (subject to eligibility); - extend their stay beyond the period of validity of the issued residence permit. - https://france-visas.gouv.fr/en\US/web/ france-visas/student
+- travel freely in all the countries of the Schengen Area; - work 964 hours per year, i.e. 20 hours per week, to supplement their financial resources; - use the VISALE, the free security deposit service for students; - receive a rental subsidy from the CAF Caisse d'Allocations Familiales, the family allowance fund (subject to eligibility).

+https://france-visas.gouv.fr/en_US/web/france-visas/student